-Received wisdom purvades in the groups on Facebook, and bad advice swirls around like eddies of mud and resurface every few days, as another newbie falls foul of poor advice.
-Confusion abounds and the old adage of “A little knowledge is a dangerous thing” rears its ugly head time and again.
+Received wisdom purvades in the groups on Facebook, and bad advice swirls around like eddies of mud to resurface every few days, as another newbie falls foul of poor advice.
+Confusion abounds and the old adage of "A little knowledge is a dangerous thing" rears its ugly head time and again.

 So called experts often use terms like "Dynamic Range" when they mean "Bit Depth" and vice versa.

 The fact is that there is usually no simple answer, and this is why we often follow rules of thumb.

 "Image quality is everything" and it has always been so.